saurabhO536/Shopper-Clothing-Website/README.md

 ✅ Features

-🔐 Authentication Required
+🔐 Authentication Auth0
-The entire site is accessible only after login.
-Users must sign up and log in to access the home page.
+The entire site is accessible. but users can sign up and log in.

 👕 Product Categories